Skip to main content

 New Triton Advising Portal

-In late-May, New Triton Advising Portal will open for all first year students.
-The New Triton Advising Portal is housed in the Virtual Advising Center (VAC), and includes information on academic requirements and enrollment information.
+The New Triton Advising (NTA) Portal will open for all first year students on June 18th.
+It is housed in the Virtual Advising Center (VAC), and includes important information on the advising system, academic requirements, and enrollment.
 First-year students will be able to do the following:

-• View University, Warren College general-education, and major requirements.
+• View University, and Warren College general-education requirements.

 Warren College Emails